 For most Mosman teams, the coach is a volunteer who takes on the role due to the intrinsic reward of being involved with a football team.
 Many of these volunteers are parents, but sometimes due to lack of time or technical skills, we are unable to find a suitable parent coach.
 We try to help these teams by introducing them to volunteer coaches.
 If you would like to be considered for this role you would need to have the following:

-- 1-2 hours on a weeknight (Mon-Wed), and 1-2 hours on a Saturday (excluding travelling time) between April to August
+- 1-2 hours on a weeknight (Mon-Wed), and 1-2 hours on a Saturday or Sunday (excluding travelling time) between April and August

 - A Junior, Youth or Senior Licence